 “I speak the truth in Christ—I am not lying, my conscience confirms it through the Holy Spirit— 2 I have great sorrow and unceasing anguish in my heart.
 3 For I could wish that I myself were cursed and cut off from Christ for the sake of my people, those of my own race, 4 the people of Israel. „

-For the sake of his fellows Jews, Paul was not only ready to lay down his life in this world but also forever.
-To realize the extent of his altruistic love, just ask yourself what it would be like for you to give up eternal life for the benefits of other people.
+For the sake of his fellows Jews, Paul was ready to lay down his life not only in this world but also forever.
+To realize the extent of his altruistic love, just ask yourself what it would feel like for you to give up eternal life for the benefits of other people.